Connect with others who understand.

 Before starting injectable Cabenuva, you may have the option to take the oral formulations of cabotegravir (Vocabria) and rilpivirine (Edurant) for one month.
 This practice is called oral tablet lead-in.
 Taking the oral tablets first can establish how well you would tolerate these medications and determine if you would experience any side effects.

+The extended-release cabotegravir component of Cabenuva can remain in the body for up to 12 months.
 If the oral tablet lead-in goes well, you should be able to start monthly injections of Cabenuva.
 If you plan to miss an injection by more than seven days, you can take cabotegravir and rilpivirine orally until the next injection of Cabenuva.
 Missing or taking very late doses of Cabenuva can result in resistance to both cabotegravir and rilpivirine.
+Ask your doctor what approach would be best for you.

 In December 2021, the FDA approved Apretude — an extended-release injectable formulation of cabotegravir — as a preventive treatment for adolescents and adults who are HIV-negative but at risk of being infected by HIV.
 Preventive medication given before possible exposure to HIV is called preexposure prophylaxis (PrEP).

-More recent research suggests that people who had difficulty sticking to a daily regimen of oral ART could be more likely to achieve viral suppression if they switch to long-acting ART.
+More recent research suggests that people who had difficulty sticking to a daily regimen of oral ART may be more likely to achieve viral suppression if they switch to long-acting ART.
 However, further studies are needed to confirm this.

 Cabenuva is just as effective at treating HIV as the oral pill alternatives cabotegravir and rilpivirine.
 In clinical trials, a higher percentage of participants receiving the injectable therapy maintained well-controlled HIV by the end of each clinical trial, compared to those taking the pills.